Stability Analysis of an Integrated Multistage Stochastic Programming and Markov Decision Process Problem: Quantitative stability with respect to exogenous uncertainty

-Next, we consider the quantitative stability of the optimal solution set of problem \eqref{eq:mixed-MSP-MDP} with respect to the distribution perturbation of $\xi_t, 1 \leq t \leq T$.
+This stagewise estimation is more informative when the exogenous process is history-dependent.
+It separates the effect of each conditional distribution perturbation and shows how a local perturbation at stage \(t\) propagates to later stages through the Lipschitz constants of the conditional laws.
+Therefore, the whole-process estimate is more concise and distributional, whereas the stagewise estimate is more diagnostic and better reflects the intertemporal propagation mechanism of exogenous uncertainty. \end{remark} Next, we consider the quantitative stability of the optimal solution set of problem \eqref{eq:mixed-MSP-MDP} w.r.t.~the distribution perturbation of $\xi_t, 1 \leq t \leq T$.
 Since the optimal solution $x_t^*$ at stage $t$ depends on $(s_t, x_{t-1}, \xi_{[t]})$, it is not possible to directly compare the corresponding optimal solution sets at stage $t$ after perturbing the distribution of $\xi_t$.
 In light of this, we examine the expected change in the distance between the optimal policy sets before and after the perturbation.

-\begin{theorem}[Quantitative stability of the optimal solution set] Assume that (a) the conditions in Theorem \ref{Theo-stab-exo-stage} are satisfied; (b) problem \eqref{eq:v-xi} satisfies the first-order growth condition, i.e., there exists a constant $\beta > 0$ such that
+\begin{theorem}[Quantitative stability of the optimal solution set] Assume that (a) the conditions in Theorem \ref{Theo-stab-exo-stage} are satisfied; (b) problem \eqref{eq:v-xi} satisfies the $\nu$-th order growth condition, i.e., there exists a constant $\beta > 0$ such that

 for both $\xi$ and its perturbation $\tilde{\xi}$, where $s_t = S^M_{t - 1}(s_{t - 1}, x_{t - 1}, \xi_{t - 1}, \zeta_{t - 1})$, $s^*_t = S^M_{t - 1}(s^*_{t - 1}, x^*_{t - 1}, \xi_{t - 1}, \zeta_{t - 1})$, and $s_0 = s^*_0$.
 Then